-I design, implement, and deliver end-to-end systems to tackle different challenges, including: city-scale urban noise sensing, acoustic condition monitoring, urban flood detection, global soundscape perception, building/classroom efficiency, and urban mobility.
-In developing these solutions I’ve managed teams of scientists from undergraduate to postdoc level and successfully collaborated with stakeholders and partners such as: city agency personnel, urban residents, product development agencies, media agencies, and electrical fabrication houses.
+I design, implement, and deliver end-to-end systems to tackle different challenges, including: city-scale urban noise sensing, acoustic condition monitoring, urban flood detection, global soundscape perception, and urban mobility.
+In developing these solutions I’ve managed multi-disciplinary teams with high diversity of skills and experience, and successfully collaborated with stakeholders and partners such as: city agency personnel, urban residents, product development agencies, media agencies, and electrical fabrication houses.
 I’m able to deliver on projects requiring a high level of technical expertise and management.

 I’m currently at the NYU Center for Urban Science and Progress (CUSP) and the Music and Audio Research Lab (MARL).